laffan/psd-to-phaser/plugin-v3/README.md

 placedGroup.remove("innerGroup", { depth: 1 }); // removes only immediate children
 placedGroup.remove("innerGroup"); // removes all descendants from this point
 ```

-**Note: At the moment, this does not work with placeAll().
-However, if you nest the entire project in a group you can essentially get the same thing.**

 ### getTexture()